SalvatoreMaraniello/terraform-demo/README.md

 - After every update to the Terraform code, ensure to format as `terraform fmt`.

 - Refer to the [Terraform Registry](https://registry.terraform.io/) for snippets of code; [start here for GCP specific content](https://registry.terraform.io/providers/hashicorp/google/latest/docs).

+- Terraform provides snippets of code ready to copy and paste.
+It's worth:

+    - Checking with fields are actually required.

+    - Use `terraform plan` to double check the defaults are assigned to the properties of the resources.

+- variables and default (e.g. resource default region/zone) are defined in `variables.tf` and referred as `var.VAR_NAME`.

 - [Using environmental variables](https://support.hashicorp.com/hc/en-us/articles/4547786359571-Reading-and-using-environment-variables-in-Terraform-runs#:~:text=Terraform%20can%20directly%20access%20environment,using%20variable%20%22foo%22%20%7B%7D%20.): Terraform can directly access environment variables that are named using the pattern `TF_VAR_`.
 Otherwise, use the external data source.